MSUDenverSystemsEngineering/TDX-Intune-Integration-Public/README.md

 1. Runs a report that shows TDX assets modified in the last 5 minutes with heavy filtering.
 2. Takes information from each asset in the report results and adds it to a CSV.
 ## How to set up the integration
-Identify a machine that you want the integration to run on.
-Ideally, this is a virtual Windows machine that is always on.
 ### Microsoft Graph
 - [ ] Create an application registraion according to Microsoft's directions: [Build PowerShell scripts with Microsoft Graph and app-only authentication](https://learn.microsoft.com/en-us/graph/tutorials/powershell-app-only?tabs=windows).
 - [ ] Grant the app registration the following permissions with admin consent: